staneque/mfe-runtime-demo/README.md

-# Build-time micro frontend architecture demo with Module Federation Webpack plugin.
+# Build-time micro frontend demo with Module Federation Webpack plugin.
+React + Svelte.

 Routing (in-memory routers in the remote apps) and authentication state are being synced with host via PubSub.